 Humans also go through four basic stages.
 We call them baby/infant, child/youth, adolescence/teen, and adult/grown-up.
 Humans, like butterflies, have little control over stages of their physical development.

-Applying the Hierarchy of Social Development
+Applying the Levels of Development

-Now look at the four stages in the Hierarchy of Social Development in which a person and/or a society could operate.
+Now look at the four stages in the Levels of Development in which a person and/or a society could operate.
 Compare what a human and a society in anarchy would look like and how such a situation would be so hopeless.
 Then talk about what would likely occur to remedy the problems of an anarchy-based society.
 Someone would rise up and take control of the situation (thereby bossing) and that may or may not be a good thing.
 Look at countries around the world where this might be happening.

 Next move on to looking at the level of control or power in a group of friends.
 A group of friends work together to share control based on what they agree is their mission.
 Often, this mission and the group control is not ever discussed.
 It is more or less just understood among the group members.
 Then have a discussion of blind conformity.
 You would see how this type of cooperation is not necessarily good.
 Then continue to look at how being considerate of others and cooperating for the right reasons results in a democratic society.